tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Wilford Hermiston then explained in depth how the Unblinking Eye is able to break scientific laws from time to time, causing 'miracles'.
 Wilford Hermiston laughed at the idea of 'clear ethical standards'; the Unblinking Eye supports ethical relativism in all affairs.
 Wilford Hermiston concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Unblinking Eye's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Unblinking Eye will simply watch and judge.

-The theists started to seriously consider Wilford Hermiston's message.
+The theists pretended to listen to Wilford Hermiston's message.

 ###Tue Nov 13 2007